phu0n9/BigData_movie/README.md

-# Big Data in modern Movie Dataset
+# Exploratory Data Analysis in modern Movie Dataset

+#### `This project is to classify the movie ROI rate and predict the revenue in online movie dataset of IMDb and TMDb from 1980 to 2017 by using visualization and machine learning algorithms`

 ### RMIT University in Vietnam
 ### Course: EEET2574 Big Data in Engineering